Industrial Landscape

 Industrial Landscape is the title given to each of a series of oil paintings by the English artist L. S. Lowry, painted over a number of years between 1934 and 1955.

 Each picture is in the form of a landscape painting, in which the traditional elements of natural beauty have been supplanted with factories, chimneys, bridges and other elements of an industrial city environment.

-One of the most noted Industrial Landscape pieces is a 1955 painting in the in the Tate Gallery in London; other paintings of the same title are held in the collections of several galleries around the United Kingdom, such as The Lowry in Salford, while others are in private collections.
+One of the most noted Industrial Landscape pieces is a 1955 painting in the Tate Gallery in London; other paintings of the same title are held in the collections of several galleries around the United Kingdom, such as The Lowry in Salford, while others are in private collections.

 Background

 L.S.
 Lowry was born in 1887 in Stretford, Lancashire.
 After spending much of his childhood in the leafy suburb of Victoria Park, Manchester, his family moved to the industrial town of Pendlebury in Salford.
 Initially, Lowry detested the landscape of textile mills and factory chimneys rather than trees, but later grew to appreciate its beauty.
-He recalled a moment of revelation after missing a train at Pendlebury railway station: "As I left the station I saw the Acme Spinning Company's mill… The huge black framework of rows of yellow-lit windows standing up against the sad, damp charged afternoon sky.
-The mill was turning out… I watched this scene — which I'd looked at many times without seeing — with rapture…"
+He recalled a moment of revelation after missing a train at Pendlebury railway station: "As I left the station I saw the Acme Spinning Company's mill...
+The huge black framework of rows of yellow-lit windows standing up against the sad, damp charged afternoon sky.
+The mill was turning out...
+I watched this scene — which I'd looked at many times without seeing — with rapture..."

 Lowry's art was shaped by his observations of the northern urban environment.
 A large part of the body of his work was focussed on representing scenes of industrial decay and urban deprivation in the North of England, and many of his landscapes consisted of bleak evocations of the industrial areas close to his home town of Pendlebury.
 The Manchester Guardian newspaper, a frequent supporter of Lowry's work, commented in 1954 that Lowry "has opened our eyes to the harsh, wry poetry of the Lancashire industrial landscape".

 Lowry said of his interpretation of these scenes, "I saw the industrial scene and I was affected by it.
 I tried to paint it all the time.
 I tried to paint the industrial scene as best I could.
 It wasn't easy.
 Well, a camera could have done the scene straight off."